 Achilles tendinopathy refers to a combination of pathological changes affecting the Achilles tendon usually due to overuse and excessive chronic stress upon the tendon.
 It can be seen both in athletes and non-athletes.
-It is hard to differentiate clinically from a paratendinopathy (which is most common).
+It is hard to differentiate clinically from paratendinopathy (which is most common).
 It may or may not be associated with an Achilles tendon tear.

 It can affect a range of people from athletes to recreational exercisers and even inactive people.
 It affects non-athletes in around one-third of cases.

 Macroscopically, tendinopathy results in enlargement, disruption of fibrillar pattern and an increase in tendon vascularity.
-Histopathologically, there is evidence of disorganized proliferation of tenocytes, disrupted organization of collagen fibers, and an increase in the non-collagenous matrix, and neovascularization.
+Histopathologically, there is evidence of disorganized proliferation of tenocytes, disrupted organization of collagen fibers, an increase in the non-collagenous matrix, and neovascularization.
 Usually, there is no evidence of inflammation, but the cause is thought of as a failed healing response 1.
 Repetitive microtrauma from unusual or excessive mechanical loading is deemed to be a causative factor.